-The museum’s principal entrance has been reconsidered, with the aim of creating a more visible and welcoming first impression for visitors.
-This included designing new orientation spaces and shop with accessibility at the forefront of considerations.
+Our team have also reconsidered the museum’s principal entrance, with the aim of creating a more visible and welcoming first impression for visitors.
+This includes designing new orientation spaces and the museum’s shop, with accessibility and intuitive wayfinding at the forefront of considerations.

 The new extension will be clad in green-glazed terracotta - a material which characterises Manchester’s architectural landscape.
 Our contemporary design pays homage to the fantastic Victorian and Edwardian period buildings that feature historic terracotta tiles throughout the city.